ohashemzadeh/wordcounter-project/README.md

-# wordcounter-project
+# word counter project

 Hello everybody.
-This is very simple Django project by Omid Hashemzadeh.
+This is a very simple Django project by Omid Hashemzadeh, which counts the number of entered words.
-I hope you Enjoy it.
+I hope you enjoy it.